- Self-Directed IRAs

-Traditional IRA – Generally, you may make an out-of-pocket contribution to a Traditional IRA with taxable compensation if you are under age 70½.
+Traditional IRA – Generally, you may make an out-of-pocket contribution to a Traditional IRA if you receive taxable compensation.

 Note: As outlined in IRS Publication 590-A, taxable compensation for the purposes of an IRA includes wages, salaries, commissions, net income from self-employment, etc. It does not include earnings and profits from property, interest and dividend income, pension or annuity income, etc.